Develop-X/AWS/glossary.md

 * **Edge location**: This is a CDN(Content-Delivery Network) endpoint.
 Edge locations are used by CloudFront to cache files near the user where they access them.

 * **Elastic Load Balancing (ELB)** is a load-balancing service for Amazon Web Services (AWS) deployments.
 ELB automatically distributes incoming application traffic and scales resources to meet traffic demands.

+* **EFS(Elastic File service)**: File based storage and you can share it, you can install databases, applications.

+* **Elastic Cache**: Allows/offers an in-memory caching service for the AWS platform.

 #### F names